 The limitations of the Chronoscope version 1 have been addressed by replacing google maps with mapbox GL JS.
 The main new features are:

 Other additional features would have been possible with google maps as well:

 The load times have been reduced by scaling down the maps to 4096 pixels width at maximum.
 This was also a constraint posed by WebGL for iOS.
 The use of tile servers for the maps has been evaluated; but performance and display quality are not convincing (at the moment).

-Along the concept and development process usability and interaction design have been a major objective.
+Throughout the concept and development process usability and interaction design have been a major objective.
 Each interactive element went through several iterations, and it was evaluated if it provides sufficient value and delight to the user.
-The qualities are:
+The goals are:

 contextual and innovative gesture controls